kalibri-actual/hello-world/README.md

 # hello-world
-this repository is for practising github flow write a bit about yourself
+this repository is for practicing GitHub flow write a bit about yourself